 Another issue is that by refinancing, you stretch your mortgage term back out to another 30 years (or whatever the new loan's term).
 That looks like a good deal in the short term, as your monthly payments go down.
 But it's an artificial savings, given that the amount of interest you end up paying overall to buy your home can go way up this way.
 Compare your total interest payments to see the effect.
 Then seriously consider adding to your monthly payments in order to stick to your original end date, which should cure this issue.

 To determine when you'll break even on points and costs, as well as what your total interest payments will be, use Nolo's refinancing calculator.
 If you think you'll be moving again soon, a refinance may not make sense.
-See Nolo's article Refinancing Your Mortgage in Today's Market for more information.
+See Nolo's article Refinancing Your Mortgage: When It Makes Sense for more information.

 For a guide that will help you select the right house, the right mortgage, the right agent, the right inspections, and much more, get Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart (Nolo).